 3. Supta Padangusthasana (Reclined hand to big toe pose)

 Another yoga pose that focuses on your hamstrings; it also targets the hips, calves, and thighs.
 It is recommended to perform this asana with a yoga strap as it can help in accessing a safer as well as a deeper stretch.
 The body relaxes in the reclined pose as compared to the standing variation.
+It is one of the most effective yoga asanas to increase flexibility in the body.

 - Lie down on your back.